bcoe/awesome-sentry/README.md

 #### Articles / Docs

 - [Web Vitals](https://web.dev/articles/vitals) - Introduction to Web Vitals metrics and why they're important.
-- [Missing indexes are slowing down your application](https://blog.sentry.io/missing-indexes-are-slowing-down-your-database-heres-how-to-find-and-fix/) - How to find / fix missing indices in JavaScript applications, and using Sentry to monitor them.
+- [Missing indexes are slowing down your application](https://blog.sentry.io/missing-indexes-are-slowing-down-your-database-heres-how-to-find-and-fix/) - How to find / fix missing indices in JavaScript applications.
+Using Sentry to catch them.
 - [Your poor LCP score might be a backend issue](https://blog.sentry.io/your-bad-lcp-score-might-be-a-backend-issue/) - Slow rendering on your website might be caused by backend issues.
 - [Core KPIs for LLM Performance](https://blog.sentry.io/core-kpis-llm-performance-how-to-track-metrics/) - What should you monitor in your applications that talk to LLMs?